 Capabilities — In addition to location, diverse capabilities are essential.
 This is particularly true if you have more than one bottle size.
 Working with one contract blender to package all your liquid products will save you time (and the hassle of managing several) and may reduce costs because of the increased volume.

 Experience — Finally, ensure your partner has experience.
 If your partner lacks experience, issues such as packaging/content compatibility, blend results, and fill levels can go unnoticed, impacting quality and resulting in unhappy customers.
 If labeling and packaging aren’t your primary focus, they should be your partner’s.
 Additionally, if you have an EPA-regulated product, your partner should have EPA registration and understand labeling requirements.
+It’s also reassuring to partner with a liquid manufacturing company that has certifications that ensure quality, like an ISO 9001:2015 accreditation.
 The bottom line is that an experienced partner will have your back and treat your product as if it were its own.

 Crystal Packaging has the experience, capacity, and capabilities to blend, fill, and package your water and petroleum-based liquid products.
 Our location is prime for companies that service the west coast and across the country.
 Located in the heart of Colorado, we are in close proximity to many major big-box store distribution centers.
 As Crystal is just a few miles from I-25 and I-70 interstate highways, trucks are able to reach most of the contiguous US within three days.

 Contact us to learn how we can help you grow your business while reducing your total costs.